Israeli National Maritime Museum displays over 5000 years of history and maritime archeology in the Mediterranean basin.

 You can reach the museums by car or using public transport.
-Different buses pass, nearby.
-Here is a link to Moovit where the Destination is already set.
-Just change the “Start” from Haifa to your location, and you will get the updated directions (for the public transport).
+Different buses pass nearby.
+Here is a link to Moovit, where the Destination is already set.
+Just change the starting point to your location, and you will get the updated directions (for public transport).

 The National Maritime Museum and Tikotin Museum Of Japanese Art are part of six Haifa Museums.
-Thus, you can buy either a combined ticket or only to this museum.
-Here is a screenshot from the Haifa museums site.
+Thus, you can buy a combined ticket or only one to this museum.
+Here is a screenshot from the Haifa Museums site.

-Opening hours and entrance fee were updated in February 2019.
-In any case, recheck official site the before visiting the museum.
+Opening hours and entrance fees were updated in December 2022.
+In any case, recheck the official site before visiting the museum.

-The National Maritime Museum in Haifa showcases the history of shipping in the Mediterranean Basin and the maritime story of the city of Haifa.
-The museum displays over 5000 years of history and maritime archeology and makes it possible for its visitors to encounter and learn about ancient ships, anchors, battling rams, and other archeological findings, such as gold coins treasures that were found in marine excavations.
+The National Maritime Museum in Haifa showcases the history of shipping in the Mediterranean Basin and the maritime story of Haifa.
+The museum displays over 5000 years of history and maritime archeology.
+It makes it possible for its visitors to encounter and learn about ancient ships, anchors, battling rams, and other archeological findings, such as gold coins treasures that were found in marine excavations.
 The museum also displays the pirate exhibition and the Hebrew-shipping endeavor.

 Note: unless stated otherwise, all comments were taken from the official site.

-The National Maritime Museum was established in 1953, from the private collection of its founder and first director Aryeh Ben- Eli.
-In 1972, with the help of donations from the Morrison Fund from London, Haifa Municipality, and friends from Israel and abroad, the museum moved to its current abode.
+The National Maritime Museum was established in 1953 from the private collection of its founder and first director, Aryeh Ben- Eli.
+In 1972, with donations from the Morrison Fund from London, Haifa Municipality, and friends from Israel and abroad, the museum moved to its current abode.
 In 1995, the museum’s collection of ancient art was added to the National Maritime Museum collection.
 Thus alongside exhibits from marine archeology, visitors can also view and encounter ancient Phoenician, Greek, and Roman sculptures and exhibits.